Driven-Dissipative Dynamics of Measurement-Induced State Transitions: Quantum Model of MIST

-Under the generalized dispersive condition that all qubit transitions remain far detuned from the resonator frequency, $\abs{g\bra{i}\hat{n}\ket{j}}\ll\abs{\omega_j-\omega_i-\omega_r}$ for all $\ket{i},\ket{j}$, we perform a Schrieffer–Wolff (SW) transformation together with the rotating-wave approximation to obtain an effective description restricted to the near-resonant subspace [Fig.~\ref{fig:cQEDModel}(c)].
-The resulting Hamiltonian of the reduced quantum model reads ~\cite{note1}
+When all qubit transitions remain far detuned from the resonator frequency, $\abs{g\bra{i}\hat{n}\ket{j}}\ll\abs{\omega_j-\omega_i-\omega_r}$ for all $\ket{i},\ket{j}$, we perform a Schrieffer--Wolff (SW) transformation together with the rotating-wave approximation to obtain an effective description restricted to the near-resonant subspace [Fig.~\ref{fig:cQEDModel}(c)].
+The resulting Hamiltonian of the reduced quantum model reads (see Appendix~\ref{app:reduced_framework})

-where $\delta_{a,g,h}$ denote the shifted level energies, $\chi_{g/h}$ are dispersive couplings, and $g_{\rm eff}$ is the effective two-photon coupling strength.
-This effective Hamiltonian $\hat{H}_{\rm eff}$ is expressed in the dressed-state basis defined by the SW transformation and under the rotating frame.
+where $\delta_a=\omega_r-\omega_d$ is the resonator-drive detuning, $\delta_g$ and $\delta_h$ are the shifted energies of $\ket{g}$ and $\ket{h}$, $\chi_{g/h}$ are the dispersive couplings, and $g_{\rm eff}$ is the effective two-photon coupling strength.
+This effective Hamiltonian $\hat{H}_{\rm eff}$ is expressed in the dressed-state basis defined by the SW transformation and in the rotating frame.
+We further define $\delta_q\equiv\delta_h-\delta_g$ as the energy difference between the two qubit states.
+The derived parameters entering this reduced description are listed in Table~\ref{tab:ReducedParameters}.

-The effective Hamiltonian resembles a two-photon Jaynes–Cummings interaction~\cite{Villas-Boas2019}, augmented by dispersive coupling terms and effective level shifts induced by the full qubit spectrum, faithfully captures the full system dynamics.
+The effective Hamiltonian resembles a two-photon Jaynes--Cummings interaction~\cite{Villas-Boas2019}, augmented by dispersive coupling terms and effective level shifts induced by the full qubit spectrum, and captures the relevant quantum dynamics.
 The open-system dynamics within this reduced subspace, including resonator photon loss at rate $\kappa$, is governed by the Lindblad master equation

 where $\rhoh$ is the density matrix and $\mathcal{D}\left[\ah\right](\rhoh) \equiv \ah\rhoh\ad - \frac{1}{2}\{\ad\ah, \rhoh\}$ is the Lindblad dissipator.